-This blog will guide you through the essential questions that can help you assess a startup’s viability, team dynamics, and market positioning.
-Let’s jump right in.
+This blog will walk you through the essential questions that help you assess a startup’s viability, team dynamics, and market positioning before you decide to move forward.

 In Which Sector Does the Business Operate?